dysonltd-zz/gts/README.md

 For contributions to be considered we require that users first read and follow the steps in the [CONTRIBUTING](CONTRIBUTING.md) file.

-## Documentation ##

-In addition to the __help__ tool that can be compiled alongside the app, the documentation can be found in this wiki.

 ## License ##

 This application is distributed under the GPLv3 license found in the [LICENSE](LICENSE) file.